Why falling pressure triggers feeding

 What experienced anglers notice

 Most of the time, the biggest fish of the day in a pre-storm window comes on a fast reaction bait near deep-water access.
 The exception is the rare storm that builds for several hours without breaking — extended pressure drops can create an all-day feeding window.
-After the storm passes, switch gears entirely and read the cold front lures guide.
+After the storm passes, switch gears entirely and read the cold front lures guide and the post-front rotation.